Naanu Nanna Hendthi: Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Hamsalekha.
 All the songs were received extremely well.
 The songs "Karunada Thayi", "Yaare Neenu Roja" and "Yaare Neenu Cheluve" found widespread appreciation upon release.
+The song "Karunada Thayi" was set in the Carnatic raga Abheri (known as Bhimpalasi in Hindustani music).
 The song "Yaare Neenu Roja" was remixed in the film Saheba (2017) starring V. Ravichandran's son Manoranjan.